ott-jax/ott/README.md

 ## What is optimal transport?
-Optimal transport can be loosely described as the branch of mathematics and optimization that studies *matching problems*: given two families of points, and a cost function on pairs of points, find a "good" (low cost) way to associate bijectively to every point in the first family another in the second.
+Optimal transport can be described as the branch of mathematics and optimization that studies *matching problems*: given two families of points, and a cost function on pairs of points, find a "good" (low cost) way to associate bijectively to every point in the first family another in the second.